DelroyGayle/manx-airlines-booking-system-pp4-version2/README.md

 #### Confirm the Changes

+Change Fees will be generated which needs confirmation - click Agree and pay now

+Note: the user has the option to *Cancel* changes

 <details>
-<summary>Change Fees will be generated which needs confirmation - Press Agree and pay now</summary>
+<summary>Change Fees will be generated which needs confirmation - click Agree and pay now</summary>
 <br/>

 Using the example above: **Booking CGF64F**